-and they may n
+Treat all provider’s staff, including workers, and support coordination agency’s staff, including support coordinators, with dignity and respect; and

-ot violate the rights of other beneficiaries.
+Not violate the rights of other beneficiaries.

 Civil Rights

 Providers shall operate in accordance with Title VI and VII of the Civil Rights Act of 1964, as amended and the Vietnam Veterans Readjustment Act of 1974 and all requirements imposed by or pursuant to the regulations of the U.S. Department of Health and Human Services.
-This means that individuals are accepted and that all services and facilities are available to persons without regard to race, color, religion, age, sex, or national origin.
-Beneficiaries have the responsibility to cooperate with their providers by not requesting services which in any way violate these laws.
+This means that beneficiaries are accepted and that all services and facilities are available to beneficiaries without regard to race, color, religion, age, sex, or national origin.
+Beneficiaries have the responsibility to cooperate with their agencies/providers by not requesting services which in any way violate these laws.

 Notification of Changes

-The Bureau of Health Services Financing (BHSF) is responsible for determining financial eligibility for CCW beneficiaries.
-In order to maintain eligibility, beneficiaries and providers have the responsibility to inform BHSF of changes in the beneficiary’s income, resources, address, and living situation.
+The Bureau of Health Services Financing (BHSF)/Medicaid is responsible for determining financial eligibility for CCW beneficiaries.
+In order to maintain eligibility, beneficiaries and providers have the responsibility to inform BHSF/Medicaid of changes in the beneficiary’s income, resources, address, and living situation.

-OAAS or its designee is responsible for approving level of care and medical certification.
-Beneficiaries and their providers have the responsibility to inform the OAAS of any changes which affect programmatic waiver eligibility requirements, including changes in level of care.
+OAAS or its designee is responsible for approving nursing facility level of care (NFLOC) and medical certification.
+Beneficiaries and their providers have the responsibility to inform OAAS of any changes which affect programmatic waiver eligibility requirements, including changes in level of care.

 Grievances/Complaints